hawkticehurst/slim-ssr/README.md

 # Slim SSR

-A SSR implementation written in 37 lines of code.
+An implementation of a server-side rendering (SSR) web framework written in 37 lines of code.

 Features include: